-16. Package and Package Marking
+16. Packaging and Package Marking

-- 16.1 Packaging-The bonding compound shall be packed in standard commercial containers.
-The containers shall be so constructed as to ensure acceptance by common or other carriers for safe transportation at the lowest rate to the point of delivery, unless otherwise specified in the purchase order. - 16.2 Marking-Shipping containers shall be marked with the name of the bonding compound, the quantity contained therein, the name, brand, or trade mark of the producer or supplier, the shelf life, the batch number, and the ASTM designation.
+16.1 Packaging-The bonding compound shall be packed in standard commercial containers.
+The containers shall be so constructed as to ensure acceptance by common or other carriers for safe transportation to the point of delivery, unless otherwise specified in the purchase order.

+16.2 Marking-Shipping containers shall be marked with the name of the bonding compound, the quantity contained therein, the name, brand, or trademark of the producer or supplier, the shelf life, the batch number, and the ASTM designation.